-Separately, on February 12, 2003, a shareholders derivative suit (the "Federal Derivative Action"), was filed against Charter Communications, Inc. and its current directors in the United States District Court for the Eastern District of Missouri.
-The plaintiff alleges that the individual defendants breached their fiduciary duties and grossly mismanaged Charter Communications, Inc. by failing to establish and maintain adequate internal controls and procedures.
-Unspecified damages, allegedly on our behalf, are sought by the plaintiffs.
+Separately, on February 12, 2003, a shareholders derivative suit (the "Federal Derivative Action"), was filed against Charter and its current directors in the United States District Court for the Eastern District of Missouri.
+The plaintiff alleges that the individual defendants breached their fiduciary duties and grossly mismanaged Charter by failing to establish and maintain adequate internal controls and procedures.
+Unspecified damages, allegedly on Charter's behalf, are sought by the plaintiffs.